Indicator Type Profile

 The regular expression (regex) by which to identify indicators for this indicator type.

-Incident Quick Viewpage.
-Examples of enhancement scripts include an enrichment script, a script that runs a search in a SIEM for the indicator, etc.
+A script to run on an identified indicator.
+For example, an enrichment script, a script that runs a search in a SIEM for the indicator, and so on.

 After indicators are identified, you can go to the indicator quick view, click the